NEUTRAL BAY | RESTORATIVE DENTISTRY

 1. Examination & X-rays

 We assess the tooth, surrounding bone, and level of infection.
+This helps us confirm whether a root canal is the most appropriate treatment.

 2. Local Anaesthetic